MikeAvgeros/bay-leaf-jobs/README.md

 # Credits

-The design of the landing page has been inspired by a frontend challenge from [FrontEnd Mentor](https://www.frontendmentor.io/challenges).
+The design of the landing page has been inspired by a frontend challenge from [FrontEnd Mentor](https://www.frontendmentor.io/challenges) called [URL Shortening Landing Page](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

-The challenge that the landing page was inspired by was the [URL Shortening Landing Page](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G)
+The content on the Privacy and Terms & Conditions pages as well as the About section on the Home page has been inspired by [grapevinejobs](https://www.grapevinejobs.co.uk/).

 ## Images